The Unfortunate Rake: Synopsis

-Origins
+Title and origins

 The term "The Unfortunate Rake" is sometimes used as a generic name for types of variant, or for all variants, irrespective of the titles and/or the lyrics of the source material.
-For example, writing in the United States, Lodewick (1955), referring to a group of early variants that involve a soldier and a camp follower, as opposed to a group of versions that involve a prostitute, writes, "For identification, I shall call this by its most popular title, "The Unfortunate Rake".
+For example, writing in the United States, Lodewick (1955), referring to a group of early variants that involve a soldier and a camp follower, as opposed to a group of versions that involve a prostitute, writes, "For identification, I shall call this by its most popular title, 'The Unfortunate Rake'.
 A follow-up piece by Goldstein (1959) in the same journal refers to "The Rake Cycle".

 The variant or variants on which these writers base their use of the title "The Unfortunate Rake" are not cited.
 Early twentieth century British references to this title are references to a tune, not to song lyrics, with the idea that the tune may have originally been used for a song called "The Unfortunate Lad" being offered as a conjecture.

-According to Bishop and Roud (2014), the earliest-known variant, a late eighteenth-century/early nineteenth-century broadside in the Madden Collection, is called "The Buck's Elegy".
+According to Bishop and Roud (2014), the earliest-known variant, a late eighteenth-century or early nineteenth-century broadside in the Madden Collection, is called "The Buck's Elegy".
 This is the lament of a young man about town, set in Covent Garden, a well-known haunt of London prostitutes.
 The moribund young man bewails the fact that he did not know what was wrong with him in time, in which case he could have taken mercury to treat the ailment, and he makes requests about his funeral.
-This version includes what Bishop and Roud refer to as 'explicit clues' that the persona has a sexually transmitted disease in the form of references to mercury and other treatments for that disease.
+This version includes what Bishop and Roud refer to as "explicit clues" that the persona has a sexually transmitted disease, likely advanced syphilis, in the form of references to mercury and other treatments for that disease.